Kwamzy219/Kwamzy219/README.md

 - 👋 Hi, I’m @Kwamzy219
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on with same great minds
 - 📫 you can kindly reach me through kwamzfred@gmail.com